 At the studio in TriBeCa, for example, locals used to get their CSA farmers’ market boxes delivered here for pickup.
 It’s that kind of place.

-Practice-wise, you’ll find unique offerings like katonah yoga as well as yoga nidra and kundalini.
+Practice-wise, you’ll find unique offerings like katonah yoga as well as yoga nidra and fascia release classes.
 By all accounts, this is one of the best yoga studios in New York City for practicing yin yoga.
 And the prices– like the teachers– are super approachable.
 It might not be the fanciest yoga studio in NYC, but it has real heart.

 OneYogaHouse